bentoml/google-cloud-run-deploy/README.md

 5. Apply Deployment with Terraform

    1. Initialize terraform project.
-This installs the AWS provider and sets up the terraform folders.
+This installs the Google Cloud provider and sets up the terraform folders.
         ```bash
         terraform init
         ```